xm-online/xm-online/README.md

 ## XM^online installation using Docker

-To install XM^Online 2 on docker, first you need to have installed Docker v17.06+ .
+To install XM^online 2 on docker, first you need to have installed Docker v17.06+ .
 For installation follow its official documentation.

 And clone this project and make git clone --mirror project xm2-config
  ```sh